IGEL-Community/PSIGEL/docs/InvokeUMSThinclientUpdate.md

 **Scheduling**

-You can use [Register-ScheduledJob](https://docs.microsoft.com/en-us/powershell/module/psscheduledjob/register-scheduledjob?view=powershell-5.1) to schedule this fuction.
+You can use [Register-ScheduledJob](https://docs.microsoft.com/en-us/powershell/module/psscheduledjob/register-scheduledjob?view=powershell-5.1) to schedule this function.